Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 ###Shoulda-matchers

-After upgrade if you run your specs then you would see errors there if you use shoulda-matchers.
+If you use `shoulda-matchers`, then you may see errors in your specs.
 To make shoulda-matchers work properly you need to install at least this version:

 {% codeblock Gemfile lang:ruby %}
 gem 'shoulda-matchers', '~> 2.6.1', require: false